growan/wca-documents/wca-guidelines-2013.md

 - A2c1+) [CLARIFICATION] In the past, score cards have been used to cover puzzles while leaving some sides exposed.
 This is no longer permitted.
 - A3c3+) [CLARIFICATION] Although the judge is required to reset the timer for the competitor (see [Regulation A3b](regulations:regulation:A3b)), the competitor may reset it before/during the inspection phase if the judge accidentally neglected to do so.
 - A6b+) [EXPLANATION] The arbitrary value of 0.06 seconds was chosen to accommodate concerns about Stackmat timer malfunctions.
-- A6g+) [ADDITION] While he is determining whether to assign a penalty for misalignment, the judge should not touch the puzzle.
+- A6g+) [ADDITION] While she is determining whether to assign a penalty for misalignment, the judge should not touch the puzzle.

 ## <article-B><blindfolded><blindfoldedsolving> Article B: Blindfolded Solving